 Router Name Enter the router name as provided by ISP.
 Default: Disable Auto-Logout If enabled, the auto-logout function for the web user interface will be disabled.
-Off VIR6 Off The web user interface will not terminate until you manually.
-The web user interface will not terminate until you manually click the Logout icon.
-Logout Enable Validation Code in Internet/LAN Access If enabled, Vigor router will require users to enter a validation code as shown in an image when they log in.
+Off Off Off Off Logout Logout Logout Enable Validation Code in Internet/LAN Access If enabled, Vigor router will require users to enter a validation code as shown in an image when they log in.
 Internet Access Control Allow management from the Internet - Enable the checkbox to allow system administrators to login from the Internet, and then select the specific services that are allowed to be remotely administered.
-Domain name allowed - This setting is only available if DNS filtering is enabled, applying DNS filter profile in firewall rules, or enabling DNS Filter Local Setting.
+Domain name allowed - This setting is only available if DNS filter profile in figurally filtering is enabled, applying DNS filter profile in firewall rules, or enabling DNS Filter Local Setting.
 The router will only allow connections to the WebUI using domain addresses configured in either DDNS profiles or this section.
 If DNS filtering is disabled, this setting will be disabled, and any domain address that resolves to the router's WAN IP address can be used to connect to the WebUI.
 Disable PING from the Internet - Select to reject all PING packets from the Internet.
 For increased security, this setting is enabled by default.
 Loopback Interface A loopback interface is a logical virtual interface created on a router simulating a real interface.
 This can be used to connect to management services such as Web (HTTPS), SNMP, ACS (TR069), Syslog, or SSH as well as authentication services such as TACACS+ or RADIUS instead of using a LAN IP.
 For the authentication function, using the dedicated loopback address will reduce the administrative overhead since there is no need to add multiple router IP addresses to the AAA server.
 In addition, security will be enhanced by isolating authentication from the user network.
 Using a loopback address means the virtual interface is always up, especially when the CPE has multiple WAN interfaces.
 For example, if BGP connected on WAN1 is down, management and AAA traffic can be routed to the defined loopback interface through the VPN tunnel connected on WAN2.
 Another benefit is that the loopback IP can be an IP address (with a 32-bit mask).
 This means that the interface is not assigned to any LAN port, which improves security and saves a lot of IP address space.
 We can imagine that if we assign 24-bit mask IPs to many managed routers, there will be insufficient network IPs.